-If you suffer from snoring or sleep apnea and live in Canada, then you will likely be relieved to learn that there are actually a lot of surgical options at your disposal for treating the problem.
+If you live in Canada, but suffer from snoring or obstructive sleep apnea, then you will likely be relieved to learn that there are actually a lot of surgical options at your disposal for treating the problem.
 Surgical options are not usually the first thing that people think of when it comes to snoring and sleep apnea – but they do have their merits.

-Of course, the downside is that you need to go through the procedure – and that sometimes it may not work.
+Of course, the downside to choosing the surgical route is that you need to go through the procedure.
+And even if you do go through it, there is always a chance that it may not work.
 If it doesn’t, then you are not really out much, except for the downtime, of course… but procedures are also quite invasive, and that may not appeal to everyone either.

 In this post, we are going to take a look at some of the most common surgical snoring options in Canada.
 Hopefully, the more you learn about these options, the closer you can come to figuring out if one of them might be right for you.

 But keep in mind that these are very brief descriptions.
-Before making up your mind for sure, you should look closer at the type of procedure that you’re interested in.
+Before making up your mind for sure, you should look closer at the type of procedure that you’re interested in and ask your doctor about it.

 How Are These Procedures Meant To Work?